Xu Deshuai: 2010–11

-Hong Kong team had recondition before 2010–11 season and Hong Kong coach Tsang Wai Chung selected Xu Deshuai for the training session.
+Hong Kong team had recondition before 2010–11 season and Hong Kong coach Tsang Wai Chung selected Xu for the training session.
 He missed friendly against India since was selected for 2010 Long Teng Cup in Kaohsiung, Taiwan.

-Hong Kong Football Association entered the Hong Kong team in the Long Teng Cup organised by Chinese Taipei Football Association to prepare for the Asian Games.
-Xu Deshaui was selected for as a member of the squad.
+The Hong Kong Football Association entered the Hong Kong team in the Long Teng Cup organised by Chinese Taipei Football Association to prepare for the Asian Games.
+Xu was selected as a member of the squad.
 The first match for Hong Kong was against Philippines national football team, but heavy rain caused the game to be abandoned.
-Xu Deshuai scored the second goal of the match in the re-match played on 9 October 2010.
+Xu scored the second goal of the match in the re-match played on 9 October 2010.
 He scored a goal again in the next game against Macau national football team on 10 October 2010.
 He also played in the last match of the tournament and Hong Kong drew with Chinese Taipei national football team.
-Hong Kong became the first winners of the Long Teng Cup.
+Hong Kong became the first winner of the Long Teng Cup.

 At the end of the season, Xu was recalled for the friendly against Malaysia in Siu Sai Wan Sports Ground, but he left the team due to injury.

 2011–12

-After a year leave, Xu went back to Hong Kong team for 2012 Guangdong-Hong Kong Cup.
-He was a start up player in the 1st leg game on 28 December 2011 but he was tightly marked by Cantonese and did not make any score and assist.
+After a year of leave, Xu went back to the Hong Kong team for 2012 Guangdong-Hong Kong Cup.
+He was a start-up player in the 1st leg game on 28 December 2011 but he was tightly marked by Cantonese and did not make any score or assist.
 Caretaker coach Liu Chun Fai let fast-speed Jaimes McKee take the place of Xu in the 2nd leg.
-In the match, any thing did not be changed and Hong Kong still drew with Guangdong team.
-Xu was come off beach at 61-minute and Hong Kong won by penalty shoot-out.
+In the match, anything cannot be changed and Hong Kong still drew with Guangdong team.
+Xu came off the bench in the 61st minute and Hong Kong won by penalty shoot-out.

-Having stepped down as South China player in this season, Xu was dropped completely from the Hong Kong national team selected by new coach Ernie Merrick.
-Merrick claimed that he was looking to go in a different direction with the team, although Merrick eventually opted to employ striker Jaimes McKee in the right side.
+Having stepped down as a South China player in this season, Xu was dropped completely from the Hong Kong national team and selected by new coach Ernie Merrick.
+Merrick claimed that he was looking to go in a different direction with the team, although Merrick eventually opted to employ striker Jaimes McKee on the right side.

 2012–13

 On 16 March 2013, Kim Pan-Gon announced that Xu would be recalled to the Hong Kong squad for the 2015 AFC Asian Cup qualification against Vietnam.
 In the match, Xu was sent to the patch in the 58th minute.
-He made some cross passes and long range shoots during the game but did not create any change and Hong Kong won the Vietnam team by one goal.
+He made some cross passes and long-range shots during the game but did not create any change and Hong Kong won the Vietnam team by one goal.

-In the Hong Kong team training session before friendly match against Philippines team on 7 June 2013, Kim Pan-Gon explain the wedding of Xu is reason that Xu was not in the squad, and he would be an important member of Hong Kong team in Asian Cup qualification.
+In the Hong Kong team training session before friendly match against Philippines on 7 June 2013, Kim Pan-Gon explained the wedding of Xu was the reason that Xu was not in the squad, and he would be an important member of Hong Kong team in Asian Cup qualification.